OpenNMS-Archives/smnnepo/README.markdown

 ============

-The Dominion controller (the OpenNMS side) has the same requirements of OpenNMS, since it runs inside OpenNMS's embedded karaf.
+The Dominion controller (the OpenNMS side) has the same requirements of OpenNMS, since it runs inside OpenNMS's embedded Karaf.

-The minion should run anywhere Java 7 (or higher) is available.
+The Minion should run anywhere Java 7 is available.
+Current Minion code is not compatible with Java 8.

 Installing from RPMs
 ====================